Canop/broot/website/docs/community.md

 **Broot** is written in [Rust](https://www.rust-lang.org/).
 The current focus is linux+mac but I try to support Windows too (use a modern terminal like the [new MS one](https://github.com/microsoft/terminal)).

-Before starting working on a Pull Request, please join the Miaou room to coordinate the development.
-There are frequently several feature branches waiting to be merged and adding some wild ones may make the process painful.

-A PR must be also be *focused*.
-Don't touch other code and don't refactor or reformat without discussion.

-If you think you might help, as a tester or coder, you're welcome.
+If you think you might help, as a tester or coder, you're welcome, but please read [Contributing to my FOSS projects](https://dystroy.org/blog/contributing/) before starting a PR.

 # This documentation...